tskit-dev/msprime/docs/development.rst

       ERROR: Compiler x86_64-apple-darwin13.4.0-clang can not compile programs.

-   This is due to incompatibilities between meson and some versions of ``clang`` (specifically: ``clang_osx-64`` and ``clangxx_osx-64``), which is the default compiler on Mac OS X systems.
+   This is due to setup issues with some versions of ``clang`` (specifically: ``clang_osx-64`` and ``clangxx_osx-64``), which is the default compiler on Mac OS X systems.
 If you have this problem, you have a few options.
-   One option is to install the ``gcc`` compiler from Xcode.
-You can then explicitly specify your meson build to use gcc instead of clang:
+   One option is to install Xcode.
+You can then explicitly specify your meson build to use the  ``clang`` compiler from Xcode via its alias, ``gcc``.

    .. code-block:: bash

       $ CC=gcc CXX=g++ meson build

-   If you wish, you can remove these problematic versions of clang from the conda environment completely.
-Take care, though - this will also remove any packages that depend on these versions of clang!
+   If you wish, you can remove the problematic default versions of clang from the conda environment completely.
+Take care, though - this will also remove any packages that depend on them!

    .. code-block:: bash